Skip to Main Content

 Ethics in Using Information

-Styles
+Styles - Introduction

 A style can govern the whole layout of your work e.g. margins, font, spacing, alignment etc. A particular style is often used by a discipline and publishers within it.
 Getting familiar with a style will serve you well for the future.
 Always check which style to use with your Lecturer/School.

-Harvard Style (Author-Date Style)
+Harvard - Author-Date Style

-It’s important to realise that there is no definitive version of the 'Harvard style'- the term 'Harvard Style' can refer to any referencing style which uses an author-date format for its in-text citations.
+The approved UCC version of Harvard referencing uses an author-date format for its in-text citations.
 It requires two elements:

-in-text citation within the body of the work AND
+in-text citation within the body of the work

-full reference at the end of the work.
+full reference at the end of the work

 Chicago Style - two varieties: (1) notes and bibliography (common in Humanities) and (2) author-date (sciences & social sciences)